-The school accepts the following forms of payment: cash, personal check, money order, Master Card, Visa, Discover, and American Express.
-Students who are receiving financial assistance from any agency or funding source must be advised that it is their responsibility to make sure that all proper paperwork remains compliant so that the school receives the proper tuition fees.
-All tuition and fees are the responsibility of the student regardless of anticipated grants and/or student loans.
-If you are set up on a monthly payment agreement, you will need to be current on your payments to be able to progress to the next quarter, or to receive your transcripts, course grades, and diploma upon graduating.
-Payments are typically due on the 20th of every month.
+The school accepts the following forms of payment: cash, personal check, money order, Master Card, Visa,Discover, and American Express.
+Students who are receiving financial assistance from any agency or funding source must be advised that it is their responsibility to make sure that all proper paperwork remainscompliant so that the school receives the proper tuition fees.
+All tuition and fees are the responsibility of thestudent regardless of anticipated grants and/or student loans.

+If you are set up on a monthly payment agreement, you will need to be current on your payments to be ableto progress to the next quarter, or to receive your transcripts, course grades, and diploma upon graduating.
+Payments are due on the 20th of every month per your tuition payment agreement.
 A \$15.00 late fee will be applied to all payments made after the due date.
 For any returned payment, a fee of \$35.00 will be charged.